 If a vote can be easily delegated, wouldn’t that incentivise vote buying or vote coercion?
 Yes.
 And thankfully Sovereign has some pretty nifty systems in place to prevent exactly that.

-For example: someone puts a knife to your back and tells you how to vote.
+For example, someone puts a knife to your back and tells you how to vote.
 What do you do?
 Easy.
 You do what they want, you go home, and then you change your vote.
 You can change your vote as many times as you wish before the deadline (if there is one).

 Quadratic voting is another clever way of dealing with excessive delegation to a single person.
 It works by decreasing the marginal benefit of additional votes.
 It works as follows: if you want a given initiative to receive one vote, then you vote on it once.
 But if you want the initiative to get two votes, it will cost you four votes.
 If you want an issue to receive a 100 votes, you would need to spend 10.000 votes.
 In short – quadratic voting disincentivizes monopolising power.
-The more votes has been delegated to someone, the less each additional one is worth.
+The more votes have been delegated to someone, the less each additional one is worth.
 Therefore, if you want to delegate your vote, it will be worth more to delegate to someone who has relatively fewer votes instead of for example to a celebrity who holds thousands of them.

 Democracy.earth is definitely a project worth following.
 They have already shown their value and the potential of this Blockchain solution with their Colombian pilot project, and are continuously improving the Sovereign platform.
 And if you believe in their values and business approach, described in their Whitepaper, you can also join their presale here.